Skip to main content

 Abraham Schwartz builds a casting powerhouse

 The son of Jewish Russian immigrants, Schwartz evolves his scrap yard to become Manitowoc Brass Foundry in 1909.
-It’s renamed Wisconsin Aluminum Foundry in 1912, committed to adaptability excellence, problem-solving and continuous improvement, which still stands today.
+It’s renamed Wisconsin Aluminum Foundry in 1912, committed to excellence, problem-solving and continuous improvement, which still stands today.

 Casting strength into consumer products